Vanderlei Luxemburgo: Vasco da Gama return

 On 31 December 2020, it was announced the return of Luxemburgo to Vasco da Gama on a contract running until the end of the 2020 Campeonato Brasileiro Série A season.

-Cruzeiro (third spell)
+Third spell at Cruzeiro

-On 3 August 2021, Luxemburgo returned to Cruzeiro, with the club now in the Série B.
+On 3 August 2021, Luxemburgo returned to Cruzeiro, with the club now in the Série B. He was dismissed on 28 December, after failing to achieve promotion to the top tier.

+Third spell at Corinthians

+On 1 May 2023, Luxemburgo was announced as head coach of Corinthians in the top tier, signing a contract until the end of the year.
+He was sacked on 27 September, following a 1–1 home draw with Fortaleza in the semifinals of the 2023 Copa Sudamericana.